Professional Development Program

 Negative Numbers and Linear Equations

-A weekend workshop for middle school teachers with Henrike Holdrege and Marisha Plotnik.
+A weekend workshop for middle school teachers and home-schooling parents with Henrike Holdrege and Marisha Plotnik.

 This weekend workshop for Waldorf class teachers and math subject teachers aims to strengthen and enliven math teaching in the middle school.
 It offers the opportunity to meet teachers from other schools and to learn through, and contribute to, collegial exchange.
 This year we will focus on introducing negative numbers in the classroom, striving to penetrate the processes of adding, subtracting, multiplying and dividing them.
 We will also take up solving equations with one variable in the context of the students’ year-long practice in working with numbers.